 Wix lets you integrate with many popular payment processors, including Stripe, PayPal, Square, 2Checkout, Moolah (Authorize.net), Braintree, Worldpay, and other credit card gateways.
 The variety of options available means you’ll be able to shop around for the lowest cost processor so you don’t overpay.

-WooCommerce also integrates with plenty of payment providers including Stripe, PayPal, Braintree, First Data, and Elavon.
+WooCommerce also integrates with plenty of payment providers including Stripe, PayPal, Braintree, Fiserv (formerly First Data), and Elavon.
 Additionally, the platform works with the Authorize.Net gateway, which means that many processors can integrate payments with WooCommerce.
 If you’re interested in a particular processor, be sure to check with them about WooCommerce integration.

 Both platforms also let you take cash and checks, though most customers will expect online payment options for making online purchases and may not want to shop with an ecommerce site that doesn’t offer that.